sohammhatre-os/pan_detection/README.md

-# read_me
+#
-Extraction of Pan Card Details
+Extraction of Pan Card Details:
+Folder contains a python notebook